Icehouse (band): 2001–2010: Bipolar Poems, remasters

 Davies has been working since 2001 on a proposed Icehouse album to be titled Bi-polar Poems with certain tracks available between 2004 and 2008 from the Official Iva Davies – Icehouse website including "Your God Not Mine".
-As of 2022, the album is still unreleased, and no updates on the album's progress -- if any -- have been issued in over a decade.
+As of 2024, the album is still unreleased, and no updates on the album's progress—if any—have been issued in over a decade.

-In 2002, The Whitlams covered "Don't Believe Anymore" from Sidewalk for their album Torch The Moon, which enjoyed moderate radio success.
-During 2002, Davies digitally remastered all of Flowers' / Icehouse's studio albums adding bonus tracks to each—they were released by Warner Music Australia.
-In 2003 Iva Davies contributed "Ghost of Time" and other music to the film score of the Russell Crowe epic Master and Commander: The Far Side of the World.
+In 2002, The Whitlams covered "Don't Believe Anymore" from Sidewalk for their album Torch the Moon, which enjoyed moderate radio success.
+During 2002, Davies digitally remastered all of Flowers' and Icehouse's studio albums, adding bonus tracks to each—they were released by Warner Music Australia.
+In 2003, Davies contributed "Ghost of Time" and other music to the film score of the Russell Crowe epic Master and Commander: The Far Side of the World.
 In 2004, Heroes, which was The Berlin Tapes repackaged from the Australian and Japanese versions, was released.
 On 16 August 2006, Icehouse were inducted into the ARIA Hall of Fame alongside Midnight Oil, Divinyls and Rose Tattoo.
 Icehouse performed on 21 September 2007 with the line-up: Davies, Paul Gildea (guitars), Steve Morgan (bass), Peter Maslen (drums) and Glen Reither (keyboards, saxophone).

 Icehouse / Flowers featured on Triple M's 2007 Essential Countdown with 14 songs including: "Great Southern Land" at No. 13, "Don't Believe Any More" No. 78, "Street Cafe" No. 187, "Love in Motion" No. 327, "We Can Get Together" No. 428, and "Electric Blue" No. 454.

 From 15 June 2008, Davies was a judge on Seven Network TV series Battle of the Choirs.
 Davies commented on the status of Icehouse:

 The grand final show of Battle of the Choirs, broadcast on 3 August 2008, had Icehouse provide a rare live performance of "Great Southern Land".
 For the performance, Icehouse were Iva Davies (vocals, guitar), Paul Wheeler (drums, percussion), Paul Gildea (guitar), David Chapman (guitar), Steve Bull (bass guitar); they were supported by the three grand-finalist choirs.

-On 14 March 2009 Icehouse reformed for Sound Relief benefit concert at the Sydney Cricket Ground.
+On 14 March 2009, Icehouse reformed for Sound Relief benefit concert at the Sydney Cricket Ground.
 Sound Relief is a benefit concert for victims of the Victorian Bushfire Crisis and the Queensland Floods.
 Appearing with Icehouse at the Sydney concert were, Coldplay, Eskimo Joe, Hoodoo Gurus, Jet, Josh Pyke, Little Birdy, The Presets, Wolfmother, You Am I and additional artists.

-4 June 2009: Icehouse performed at the Sacred Heart Mission's "Heart of St Kilda Concert".
-The concert featured some of Australia's finest performers – Kate Ceberano, Joe Camilleri, Dave Hughes, Icehouse, Mark Seymour, Mick Molloy, Tex Perkins, Tim Rogers, Corinne Grant, Ash Grunwald, Greg Fleet, Blue King Brown, Dan Sultan, Scott Wilson, Brian Nankervis, Julia Zemiro, Tom Gleeson, Scared Weird Little Guys, Sean Choolburra and Celia Pacquola.
-On stage with Iva were Paul Gildea (guitar), Paul Wheeler (drums), Steve Morgan (bass) and Glen Reither (sax/keys).
+On 4 June 2009, Icehouse performed at the Sacred Heart Mission's "Heart of St Kilda Concert".
+The concert featured many Australian performers such as Kate Ceberano, Joe Camilleri, Dave Hughes, Mark Seymour, Mick Molloy, Tex Perkins, Tim Rogers, Corinne Grant, Ash Grunwald and Greg Fleet.
+On stage with Iva Davies were Paul Gildea (guitar), Paul Wheeler (drums), Steve Morgan (bass) and Glen Reither (sax/keys).